Ladies Patek Philippe Model Ref.3266 18ct 1969

 The bracelet is, as expected, superbly made and quite weighty and substantial.
 It is also in wonderful condition.
 While the links do not stretch, they are just flexible enough to hug the wrist beautifully with no gaps or unevenness in any of the links.

 Although there are no original papers with this watch, the reference numbers, markings, signatures and hallmarks are all correct, dating this watch to 1969.

-The watch comes complete with the original Patek Philippe presentation box shown in the photographs is included.
+The watch comes complete with the original Patek Philippe presentation box as shown in the photographs.

 Here we have a truly rare and highly sought after vintage gold dress watch from horology’s most revered name which is truly a thing of beauty – to wear, use, treasure and enjoy.
 It will also make an excellent investment as well as a family heirloom piece.
 Even though Patek prices continue to rise, we still feel outstanding examples such as this remain grossly undervalued particularly compared to the price of a new Patek Philippe.
 As each year goes by and the world market for vintage Patek Philippe watches expands, availability will become ever more limited, meaning prices are destined to climb ever higher!

 A word on our prices – We always try our hardest to acquire the very highest quality watches we can find, before restoring them to the highest possible standards.
 We then offer these at the fairest prices we can, taking into account our pre and post-sales care and service.
 This approach means we will never be the cheapest, but nor will we be the most expensive.
 Indeed there are some well-known stores in West London which are highly successful charging between two to three times the price you see here.
 We, therefore, consider our prices to be fair, given the quality of watches we have to offer.